moabukar/tech-vault/coding-challenges/README.md

 **Constraints**

 - Keep the project simple and beginner-friendly.
-- Use a programming language commonly used for building command line tools (e.g., Python, Bash).
+- Use a programming language commonly used for building command line tools (e.g., Python).
+- Do not use Bash, the challenge would be too easy with Bash.
 - Ensure that the CLI tool is easy to install and run on a Linux system.

 **Success Criteria**